phei-iuen/phei-iuen.github.io/index.md

 <br/><br/>
 ### Publication and preprints
-* Linear Gradient Extrapolation Dynamics Approximates Accelerated Gradient Methods, as preprint.
+* A Generalized Model for the Analysis of Momentum Methods in Convex Optimization, as preprint.
 * [Mixing of Stochastic Accelerated Gradient Descent](https://arxiv.org/abs/1910.14616), as preprint.

 <br/><br/>